Sarah Michelle Gellar and Selma Blair Have Cruel Intentions Reunion at Pink Concert

 She also posted on her Instagram Stories feed a photo of her and Gellar walking to the show, writing, "Friends love friends who love @pink."

-The two work black pants and jackets.
+The two wore black pants and jackets.
 Gellar also shared the pic, writing, "Great minds...dress alike."

 At the show, the two accompanied by Gellar and husband Freddie Prinze Jr..'s 8-year-old daughter and one of the child's friends.
 The group got to meet Pink backstage, as seen in a photo of her hugging the two girls that the actress posted on her Instagram.